frencius/loan-service/README.md

                 - loan_id is exist
                 - invested_amount is not empty
             logic:
+                - create investment data
-                - increment total_invested_amount in Loan for every investment creation
+                - increment total_invested_amount in Loan for every investment creation - update total investment amount
                 - if (total_invested_amount == principal_amount && current state == published) then change loan state to invested
                 - once invested, generate agreement letter:
                     - this could be built internally or using 3rd party integration like Privy, DocuSign, MekariSign, etc